crossplane/crossplane/docs/stacks-guide-aws.md

 kubectl apply -f "${WORK_DIR}/portable_classes.yaml"
 ```

-For more details about what is happening behind the scenes, read more about
+For more details about resource claims and how they work, see the [documentation
-[portable claims in Crossplane][portable-claims].
+on resource claims][resource-claims-docs].

 ## Recap